Website Search

 Acknowledgments

 The fieldwork on which the Scottish Voices collection is based was sponsored in part by the University of California Research Expeditions Program, through which a number of volunteers assisted Professor Niles in his fieldwork in the summers of 1986, 1988, and 1993.
 Additional funding was provided by the Committee on Research of the University of California, Berkeley, while special help in the field was provided in 1986 by Niles’s project assistant Holly Tannen.
 The work of mastering and digitizing Niles’s original field recordings was undertaken first by the Sound Archives of the University of California, Berkeley, and later by the University of Wisconsin Digital Collections Center.
-Among other members of the Center’s staff, Jesse Henderson, Steven Dast, and Karen Rattunde provided invaluable support and assistance.
-Kaitlin Fyfe, lecturer in film at Central Washington University, served as Niles’s project assistant in the project’s late stages.
+Among other members of that Center's staff, Jesse Henderson, Steven Dast, and Karen Rattunde have provided invaluable support and assistance.
+Kaitlin Fyfe, lecturer in film at Central Washington University, served as Niles's project assistant in the project's late stages.

 This compilation (including design, introductory text, organization, and descriptive material) is copyrighted by University of Wisconsin System Board of Regents.